Laser therapy for pain relief

 - For chronic pain, can laser therapy still work if other therapies have not?

 Most patients who come for laser therapy have, as they say, been around the block.
 And they still get better!
 Laser therapy is uniquely effective at truly healing areas of pain, degeneration and inflammation.
 Just because other therapies have failed, don’t give up hope.
-Hundreds of studies have shown that laser therapy is an effective tool for long-term issues such as back pain, joint issues and wound care.
+Dozens of studies have shown that laser therapy is an effective tool for long-term issues such as back pain, joint issues and wound care.

 - Can laser therapy really help arthritis?